4.3.1 Decentralised care

 4.3.2 Referral system for severe cases

-Everyone should be familiar with the transfer criteria and treatment protocol prior to transfer.
-Transfer forms should be available in all peripheral centres, and the transfer should be noted in the measles case register.
+Ensure that an effective referral and counter-referral system is in place to transfer complicated cases to hospitalisation services.
+The transfer criteria and the treatment protocol prior to transfer must be clear and well-known.
+Transfer forms should be available in all peripheral centres, and the transfer must be recorded in the case register.

 4.3.3 Free care

-To guarantee access to care, treatment, patient transfer and hospitalisation absolutely must be free of charge.
+To guarantee access to care, treatment (for measles and related illnesses), patient transfer and hospitalisation absolutely must be free of charge.
+If needed, support for the referral hospital’s paediatric activities may be recommended.

 It is therefore necessary to:

-• identify patients with measles symptoms (fever and rash) as soon as they arrive, and send them to a special waiting room/area to protect uninfected patients ;
+- Triage patients: identify patients with measles symptoms (fever and rash) as soon as they arrive, and direct them to a designated waiting room/area where patients are spaced 2 m apart, if possible, to protect uninfected patients.

 Hospitals and temporary measles inpatient units

-• Keep cases together and isolated throughout their hospital stay.
+- Keep cases together and isolated throughout their hospital stay by using a different patient flow to that in the general hospital.

 4.3.5 Care staff training and supervision